 Food and culinary blogs range from the personal (Grandma's favorite recipes) to the uber-professional (Chain Restaurant Managers Daily, anyone?).
-The top ones offer an arsenal of resources, from recipes to tips from pros to cooking degree programs to forums.
-Here's a roundup of some of the best blogs for aspiring culinary professionals.
+Personally, we like blogs that offer an arsenal of resources, from recipes to tips from pros to cooking degree programs to forums.
+Here's a roundup of 15 blogs that aspiring culinary professionals might be interested in checking out.

 Cooking school blogs